mdfnam/QnA/Ism as a Noun.md

 *Plural Nouns Not Ending with "s"*
 - **Way of Expressing:** If the plural noun doesn't end with "s", add an apostrophe followed by an "s" on the possessor, followed by the possessed object.
-- **Example:** In the phrase '*people's* faith' is indicating the faith of group of individuals, where the word "people's" is a plural possessive noun.
+- **Example:** The phrase '*people's* faith' is indicating the faith of group of individuals, where the word "people's" is a plural possessive noun.

 ---